 All students, faculty, coaches and associates are expected to wear masks when indoors and not alone or within safe distance from another person.
 The only exception to this rule is for students living with one another in the dormitory.
 When outside, all students, faculty, coaches and associates should wear masks when unable to maintain a safe distance from one another.
 Everyone should be “mask ready” at all times.
-EAP and GPC will have extra masks on hand but expect all students and staff to have their own.

 Ethan Allen Prep has deployed hand sanitizing stations around campus, including at the entrance and exit to Vardon Hall.
 Individuals entering Vardon Hall will be required to sanitize or wash their hands.
 Other buildings on campus have sanitizing stations available.
 Classrooms, dormitories, and other school buildings will have access to a supply of disinfectant wipes or cleaning solution and paper towels for wiping down surfaces on a regular schedule throughout the school day and, in the evening.
 Signage posted throughout campus will remind students and employees to frequently wash their hands.
 Finally, our cleaning service will increase cleaning in all buildings.